davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 That's one new fault every 10 minutes . . .
 24 hours a day, 7 days a week, until the day we decommision the system.
 This is going to be a problem!
 By this estimate, even if we do ever manage to get on top of all the weird stuff going wrong in our network, we'll never be done for more than 10 minutes at a time.

-So the random crashes, freezes, disconnects that didn't seem like a big deal before are now insurmountable thanks to scale.
+So the random crashes, freezes and disconnects that didn't seem like a big deal before are now insurmountable thanks to scale.
 This is what makes distributed systems kind of an odd environment to work in.
 The platform running our code provides fewer guarantees than a reasonable person would expect, and even the guarantees we get on paper don't always hold up in practice.
 Distributed systems is a world where anything that can go wrong will go wrong, is going wrong, and has been going wrong for weeks unnoticed.
 It's like playing a perverse game of Simon Says, where you think you've checked your assumptions and covered your bases, only to find out &mdash; Simon didn't say! &mdash; there's one more thing you didn’t realize can break.

 As software people, it's tempting to write code that assumes the underlying platforms and systems always work, and when things break, it's tempting to just tell the ops people it's their problem &mdash; just fix the hardware!
 But the ops people are managing a huge fleet, and they're being inundated by problem after unexplainable problem.
 They're never going to catch up, and neither would you in their shoes.
 The best way forward for everyone is for us to code around the problems instead of asserting they shouldn't happen.
 In other words, we ought to make our code **fault tolerant**: it should tolerate (continue working despite) faults in the underlying system.